fluxbb/docs/developer/validators.md

 As such, they need to be registered with the request validator, which is implemented in `FluxBB\Server\RequestValidator`.
 This class wraps the FluxBB server instance and, before passing on requests to their corresponding actions, makes sure they are valid.

-Validators are registered in the server's service provider, `FluxBB\Server\ServiceProvider`.
+Validators are registered in the server's service provider, `FluxBB\Server\ServerServiceProvider`.
 In the `registerValidators()` method, validator classes are registered to be run before certain actions:

 ```php